 - Engagement: Having identified which issues present the greatest threats to long-term investor value for shareholders and bondholders, we engage in in-depth dialogue with investee companies to encourage them to improve their performance.
-Our engagement encompasses nine engagement programmes, covering the whole range of environmental, social and governance risks. - Voting: We believe exercising voting rights is essential to good governance and through reo® we vote on all companies held in client portfolios.
-We engage with selected companies before and after any vote to discuss our expectations, invite comment and explain votes against management.
-Our voting decisions are based on detailed in-house corporate governance guidelines.
-In the interests of transparency and disclosure we publish all voting reports on our website. - Collaboration and public policy: We play an active role in public policy development as we believe that policy and regulatory change are often the catalysts for improved corporate behaviour.
+Our engagement encompasses a wide of range of ESG risks including such issues as labour standards, climate change, corporate governance human rights and bribery and corruption. - Voting: We believe exercising voting rights is an essential part of good stewardship of capital.
+We engage with selected companies before and after the vote to discuss our expectations, invite comment and explain votes against management.
+Our voting decisions are based on detailed inhouse corporate governance guidelines.
+In the interest of transparency and disclosure we publish all voting reports on our website. - Collaboration and public policy: We play an active role in public policy development as we believe that policy and regulatory change are often the catalysts for improved corporate behaviour.
 We also believe that participation in the public policy process is a central part of being a responsible investor.
-We engage with governments and regulators on policies that will improve ESG standards and enhance long-term investor value.
+We engage with governments and regulators on policies that will improve ESG standards and enhance longterm investor value.

-Please refer to our Responsible Investment Report 2012, available online at www.fandc.com for a comprehensive review of our responsible investment activities throughout the year.
+Please refer to our Responsible Investment Report 2013, available online at www.fandc.com for a comprehensive review of our responsible investment activities throughout the year.

-Integration
+ESG Integration